July 5, 1911 - November 24, 2000

 Mobile Museum of Fine Arts, Alabama

-Renwick Gallery, Smithsonian American Art Museum, Washington, DC
+Renwick Gallery, Smithsonian American Art Museum, Washington,

 Schenectady Museum, Schenectady, New York